-April 17 - Bruce Trotman, from Philadelphia, is elected senior class president with more than twice the votes of his nearest challenger.
+April 17 - Bruce Trotman from Philadelphia is elected senior class president with more than twice the votes of his nearest challenger.
 He had been elected junior class president the previous year.
-Trotman was also a member of Lions Paw, Skull and Bones, and Omicron Delta Kappa honorary societies, as well as Acacia fraternity.
+Trotman was also a member of Lions Paw, Skull and Bones, and Omicron Delta Kappa honor societies, as well as Acacia fraternity.
 (Photo from 1965 LaVie)

-1965 - January 21 - Dr. Martin Luther King, Jr. speaks to an estimated crowd of 8000 to 9000 people who had packed the newly expanded Recreation Hall.
-King told the crowd that "segregation is on its death bed today," and the only question was "how costly the segregationist will make the funeral."
+1965 - January 21 - Dr. Martin Luther King Jr. speaks to an estimated crowd of between 8,000 and 9,000 people who had packed the newly expanded Recreation Hall.
+6 weeks after receiving the Nobel Peace Prize, and just a few days after being punched and kicked at a hotel in Selma, Alabama, King told the crowd that "segregation is on its death bed today," and the only question was "how costly the segregationist will make the funeral."
 A full text of the speech can be found at www.blackhistory.psu.edu.